 Here, we’re going to look at some of the things that will help you to get ahead in a year that will, undoubtedly, be a rocky road for all of us.
 Marketing industry, or not, it’s going to be a rough, but interesting, year.
+It’s important to try and stay ahead of the game by reading pages like this iTonic blog that can keep you up to date with the latest digital marketing tips.

 The current state of digital marketing shows that it’s particularly challenging for small to medium sized businesses.
 This is because they often lack the resources and capital required to take advantage of this lucrative, but complex, area of marketing.
 A good digital campaign takes time to establish and maintain.
 Most SMEs lack this time.
 For support, they could look at working with a digital consulting firm, similar to this one.